Author Notes

 Essays: I hope to find the meaning of life by overanalyzing my journey.
 (It could happen!?!)

-But most importantly, my posts will be about my dear mother and the love she felt for her children, her husband, her horses, her pets, the arts, and her nursing career.
+But many of my posts will be about my dear mother and the love she felt for her husband, four children, two grandchildren, pets and other animals, books, the arts, and her nursing career.

-She was way ahead of her time and often faltered under the pressure of fitting into the constricting mold of polite society.
 And if she hadn’t believed in me so fiercely, I’m certain I wouldn’t be alive today.
-I love you, Mom!

 Leave a Reply